moyano83/High-Performance-Spark/README.md

 configurable from the conf and static for the duration of a Spark application (all executors should be of equal size).
 In YARN cluster mode and YARN client mode the executor memory overhead is set with _the spark.yarn.executor .memoryOverhead_ value.
 In YARN cluster mode the driver memory is set with _spark.yarn.driver.memoryOverhead_, but in YARN client mode that value is called _spark.yarn.am.memoryOverhead_.
-Follow the following rule to calculate the
+Follow the rule to calculate the requirements:
-requirements:
 MEMORY OVERHEAD =Max(MEMORY_OVERHEAD_FACTOR x requested memory, MEMORY_OVERHEAD_MINIMUM).
+Where MEMORY_OVERHEAD_FACTOR
-Where MEMORY_OVERHEAD_FACTOR = 0.10 and MEMORY_OVERHEAD_MINIMUM = 384 mb.
+equals 0.10 and MEMORY_OVERHEAD_MINIMUM is 384 mb.
 Jobs may fail if they collect too much data to the driver or perform large local computations, increasing the driver memory with _spark.driver.maxResultSize_ may prevent the out-of-memory errors in the driver (set to 0 to disregard the limit).
 In YARN and Mesos cluster mode, the driver can be run with more cores with _spark.driver.cores_,